What Are The Advantages & Disadvantages of PolyJet 3D Printing Technology?

 A: In 1998, the Israeli 3D printer manufacturer, Objet Geometries, created PolyJet.

 A: Fine details can be achieved using PolyJet as it is a high-resolution technology.

 A: No, end use parts can be created using PolyJet.
 However, it is important to note that parts made using PolyJet become vulnerable when exposed to UV light for long periods of time.

-A: No. Any part with overhangs or spaces has to be filled for support or the part may warped or collapse.
+A: No. Any part with overhangs or spaces has to be filled for support or the part may warped or collapse during the build process.

-From design to production, bring agility and aesthetics to every stage of the product development cycle—eliminating design barriers and improving communication and collaboration.
-With the widest range of properties available, PolyJet material options allow designers and engineers the ability to create realistic prototypes to better evaluate future products, ergonomic tooling to streamline production, or even bio-compatible surgical guides or other specialized parts.
-This technology is also capable of producing molds for urethane casting or injection molding, as well as manufacturing aides such as fixtures like a soft jaw for CNC machining.
+From design to production, PolyJet offers agility and aesthetics to every stage of the product development cycle.
+With the widest range of properties available, PolyJet material options allow designers and engineers the ability to create realistic prototypes.
+Production-level quality allows engineers the ability to more accurately evaluate product look and functionality, streamline production and even open up new possibilities for future products.
+This technology is also capable of producing molds for urethane casting and injection molding as well as manufacturing aides such as fixtures like a soft jaw for CNC machining.